rayhantarakan1/eijd/README.md

 ## Useful Info

 * Runners can run jobs for up to 6 hours.
 So you have about 6 hours minus the minute setup time to poke around in these runners.
+* If using for introspection, add the [`continue-on-error`](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/workflow-syntax-for-github-actions) property to the failing step before these remote connection steps.

 ## Future